jpacerqueiraperform/jpac-sparklyr/README.md

-  - This Setup involves activation of RStudio for the following options :
+  - This Setup involves activation of RStudio on bda Gateways and uses of the following libraries for R :

-  - - tpoc_vm : with a "local vm" machine  using tpoc_vm/bdalite4.7

-  - - cluster_yarn : with a " gateway workbench (yarn/hadoop_2.6.0/spark_2.1) " machine  using cluster_yarn/rstudio_sparklyr

-  The following libraries for R :
+  - Setup in rstudio_sparklyr , run in this order :

+  -    - $ bash -x install_rstudio.sh
+  -    - $ bash -x install_additional_packages.sh
+  -    - $ bash -x install_sparklyr_2.1.sh

   -  Using sparklyr (Apache Spark) , DBI (Apache Hive SQL) , H2O (Machine Learning)